-- effectively communicate ideas through written expression. - employ fundamental elements of history and/or political thought to demonstrate an awareness of the interconnectedness of the political, economic, social, and cultural aspects of society and the role these connections play in the local, national, and global community. - exhibit personal responsibility, competence, and confidence in the development of the whole person as a component in the liberal education of the individual. - integrate diverse disciplinary approaches into an organized and insightful skill set capable of seeing the individual through a detailed and comprehensive project. - exhibit a deeper knowledge and appreciation of a general area within the liberal arts, chosen from the humanities, the fine arts, the social sciences, the natural sciences and mathematics.
+- effectively communicate ideas through written expression. - employ fundamental elements of history and/or political thought to demonstrate an awareness of the interconnectedness of the political, economic, social, and cultural aspects of society and the role these connections play in the local, national, and global community. - exhibit personal responsibility, competence, and confidence in the development of the whole person as a component in the liberal education of the individual.
+2 - exhibit a deeper knowledge and appreciation of a general area within the liberal arts, chosen from the humanities, the fine arts, the social sciences, the natural sciences and mathematics. - Apply those skills in a comprehensive project that demonstrates analytical thinking, research ability and writing proficiency.